• Mobile Data Collection Using CSPro

 end;

-execsystem to take a photo pass it a string with "camera:" followed by the full path in which to save the photo:
+To take a picture on Android you can use the function execsystem which is another way to launch external applications.
+To use execsystem to take a photo pass it a string with "camera:" followed by the full path in which to save the photo:

 execsystem("camera:/mnt/sdcard/csentry/photo.jpg");

-Taking photos is currently only supported on Android.
+Taking photos is currently only supported on Android. execsystem on Windows does not support the camera.

 Note that photos do not get saved into the application data file.
 You need to save them to a folder/file on the device.
 The filename you use should make it easy to link the photo back to the interview that it was taken for.
-The easiest way to do this is to make the name of the photo based on the id-items of the questionnaire:
+The easiest way to do this is to make the name of the photo based on the ID items of the questionnaire:

 string photoFilename = pathname(application) +